By Neil Johnson – Principal Program Manager | Microsoft Endpoint Manager – Intune

 Microsoft 365 for Mac is published to the Mac App Store, which means that users can install it themselves if they have an Apple ID.
 Additionally, if you have an Apple Business Manager account, you can use Intune to push apps from the Mac app store directly to your devices.

 Steps to deploy Office via Apple Volume Purchase Plan (VPP)

-This method is dependent on having an Apple VPP token configured already.
+This method is dependent upon having an Apple VPP token configured already.
 Before following these steps ensure that you’ve followed our documentation, How to manage iOS and macOS apps purchased through Apple Business Manager with Microsoft Intune.

-Once you have an Apple Business Manager VPP token synchronised with Intune, you can use the following steps to license and assign Office Apps to your users.
+Once you have an Apple Business Manager VPP token synchronized with Intune, you can use the following steps to license and assign Office Apps to your users.

 Open the Microsoft Endpoint Manager admin center and select Tenant Administration > Connectors and tokens > Apple VPP Tokens.

 Select the Token you want to sync and click Sync in the ellipsis menu.